 Continue rotating players through the drill so each player gets practice at each position - even if it's not their regular position during the game.
 You can also use two offensive linemen and two defensive linemen at the same time to get four players active at once.

 Instead of beating the offensive lineman to a tackling dummy, you can spice things up by rolling out a loose ball for defensive linemen to recover occasionally.
 Give the offensive and defensive player the opportunity to recover the fumble to add in some extra competition.

 Proper fundamentals are critical at any level.
 Teaching technique to young players can help improve immediate performance, but also sets your players up for success in future seasons or at the high school level.

 Variations of the Shuffle, Pedal, Angle Drill are used from youth football all the way into the pros.
 The drill offers a great opportunity for 1-on-1 coaching and for less skilled players to learn proper technique from your more experienced players.

 You can also add in a live ball at the end for players to recover or catch to keep things interesting.

 Finding the proper balance between fun and productivity is critical for football coaches, particularly at the youth level.

 Keep drills to 10 minutes at minimum, and make minor changes to each drill each week to keep things interesting.
-Insert small competitiions into as many drills as possible to build an exciting atmosphere at practice and generate more comeraderie among your players.
+Insert small competitions into as many drills as possible to build an exciting atmosphere at practice and generate more camaraderie among your players.